Shuvom Sadhuka

 I am a PhD student at MIT CSAIL, advised by Bonnie Berger.
 I also collaborate with Emma Pierson.
 Broadly, I am interested in evaluation, uncertainty estimation, and decision-making, often in the context of biomedical problems.
 To me, evaluation is a two-way street:

-1. Develop and use new tools to evaluate human decision-makers and data.
-Some past and ongoing work includes evaluating privacy risks in “anonymous” genomic datasets (link) and building Bayesian models of clinical decision-making.
+Develop and use new tools to evaluate human decision-makers and data.
+Some past and ongoing work includes evaluating privacy risks in “anonymous” genomic datasets (link) and building Bayesian models of clinical decision-making (link).

-2. Develop new metrics and methods to analyze ML systems themselves.
+Develop new metrics and methods to analyze ML systems themselves.
 Given thorny issues in our data — noisy labels, sparse labels, and so on — it is unsurprising that evaluations of performance are often unreliable.
-On this front, I’ve been investigating how to use unlabeled data to estimate performance of models (link) and am more broadly interested in how to develop proper evaluations.
+On this front, I’ve investigated how to use unlabeled data to estimate performance of models (link) and repurposed sequential hypothesis testing ideas to verify agent trajectories (link).

 I am grateful for the support of the Hertz Fellowship and the NSF GRFP.
 You can find my CV here.
 I enjoy writing, and you can find my blog posts here.
 You can contact me at ssadhuka [at] mit [dot] edu.